guilhermebkel/gbkel-about/README.md

 # LIFE LONG ROAD

-Hello, my name is Guilherme Bromonschenkel.
+Hello, my name is Guilherme Mota Bromonschenkel Lima.

 My road first started when I was 14 years old and my cousin invited me to join a programming course he'd already done.
 That was my first contact with development (in C language) and I loved every part of it from having issues with forgetting to put some semicolons in the end of line to the making of a 2048 Game in order to finish the course.